allenlooplee/open-piggy-bank/README.md

 # Open Piggy Bank

-This smart contract simulates a traditional piggy bank, enabling users to save and manage their funds towards a specific goal in a transparent and secure way.
+This smart contract simulates a traditional piggy bank, enabling users to save and manage their funds towards a specific goal in a secure way.

 ## Contract design ideas